Data Universal Numbering System (DUNS) - Explained

 - Economics, Finance, & Analytics

-Data Universal Numbering System (DUNS) Definition
+What is the Data Universal Numbering System (DUNS) Number?

 The Data Universal Numbering System (DUNS) number is a nine-digit unique identification number assigned to U.S. businesses by the Dun & Bradstreet company.
 It is popularly known as the social security number for businesses.
 This number system is also used by the United Nations and European Commission.

-A Little More on What is a DUNS Number
+When is a DUNS Number Required?

-Data Universal Numbering System +4
+What is the Data Universal Numbering System +4